uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

-David Weir, University of Michigan Survey Research Center, moderated a panel on \"Data Use and Sharing and Technological Advancement.\" The proposals in the ANPRM would mandate that all studies that collect identifiable or potentially identifiable data to have data security plans.
+David Weir, University of Michigan Survey Research Center, moderated a panel on "Data Use and Sharing and Technological Advancement."
+The proposals in the ANPRM would mandate that all studies that collect identifiable or potentially identifiable data to have data security plans.
 George Alter, University of Michigan Interuniversity Consortium